 - Dean McGinniss, who teaches professional responsibility, says that "[d]espite its ostensible nod of non-limitation, Model Rule 8.4(g) offers lawyers no actual protection against charges of 'discrimination' based on their discretionary decision to decline representation of clients, including ones whose objectives are fundamentally disagreeable to the lawyer."12 - 9.
-The Office of Disciplinary Counsel should not be expected to be the tribunal of first resort for an increased number of discrimination and harassment claims, including employment discrimination claims. - Some state disciplinary counsel have voiced concerns regarding the adequacy of their already-stretched budgetary and staff resources for adjudicating complex harassment and discrimination claims. - ABA Model Rule 8.4(g) does not provide the clear enforcement standards that are necessary when the loss of a lawyer's livelihood is at stake.

-10. A state should wait to see whether the widespread prediction that ABA Model Rule 8.4(g) will operate as a speech code for lawyers is borne out in other states.
+The Attorney Grievance Committes should not be expected to be the tribunal of first resort for an increased number of discrimination and harassment claims, including employment discrimination claims. - Some state disciplinary counsel have voiced concerns regarding the adequacy of their already-stretched budgetary and staff resources for adjudicating complex harassment and discrimination claims. - ABA Model Rule 8.4(g) does not provide the clear enforcement standards that are necessary when the loss of a lawyer's livelihood is at stake. - 10.
+New York should wait to see whether the widespread prediction that ABA Model Rule 8.4(g) will operate as a speech code for lawyers is borne out in other states.
+ABA Model Rule 8.4(g) needs further study and should not be adopted in haste.